 Lotus Phyto Rx Sunblock Mist helps in preventing sunburn and tanning.
 It has SPF 50 that provides broad-spectrum protection.
 It quickly gets absorbed into your skin and is waterproof and sweat-proof.

 Don’t take chances with your skin while stepping out!
 Sunscreen is not the ultimate solution, and I suggest you wear sunglasses, hats, and full-sleeved clothes to shield your skin from UV rays as much as possible.
-I hope that this article has helped you understand some ways to incorporate sunscreen into your daily routine.
+I hope that this article has helped you understand some ways to incorporate sun protection into your daily sunscreen and makeup routine.
 Drop your questions and feedback in the comments section below and keep following this space for more updates on skin care.

 - Top 11 Reasons Why You Should Use A Sunscreen